Face The Future With Faith In God

-To the end that we may always have God’s help, let us be sure that our lives are lined up in His will, according to His Word – that we are not living in sin, that we are not grieving God by unbelief in His Word, by criticism of other Christians, by carelessness, by self-indulgence, by deceitfulness, by hatred of other people, by neglect of known duties, or by any other sin of neglect or of positive disobedience to His Word.
+To the end that we may always have God’s help, let us be sure that our lives are lined up in His will, according to His Word--that we are not living in sin, that we are not grieving God by unbelief in His Word, by criticism of other Christians, by carelessness, by self-indulgence, by deceitfulness, by hatred of other people, by neglect of known duties, or by any other sin of neglect or of positive disobedience to His Word.

-God knows that we have need of food and drink and clothing (Matt.
-6:25-34).
+God knows that we have need of food and drink and clothing (Matthew 6:25-34).
 The body will grow weak, and eventually die, unless proper food is taken.
-God says, "Seek ye first the kingdom of God, and His righteousness; and all these things shall be added unto you" (Matt.
-6:33).
+God says, "Seek ye first the kingdom of God, and His righteousness; and all these things shall be added unto you" (Matthew 6:33).
 The Lord of Glory does not want us to worry about these things, but to trust Him and seek first to advance His cause on earth, and then food and drink and clothing will be added to us.

 Trust God in the Dark